Dean Buntrock

-Dean L. Buntrock is an American businessman and philanthropist most well known for his founding and longtime leadership of Waste Management, Inc., North America's largest waste services company.
+Dean Lewis Buntrock (June 6, 1931 – April 17, 2026) was an American businessman and philanthropist most well known for his founding and longtime leadership of Waste Management, Inc., North America's largest waste services company.
 Buntrock is also well known for his part in the lawsuit in which he and others were charged by the SEC for overstating profits by $1.7 billion.

 Early years

-Born in Columbia, South Dakota, on June 6, 1931, Buntrock began learning about business as a youngster working for his father, Rudy Buntrock, a community leader who owned a farm services business that included International Harvester farm equipment, tractors and trucks, along with Standard Oil products, hardware and other farming-related needs.
+Born in Columbia, South Dakota, on June 6, 1931, Buntrock began learning about business working for his father, Rudy Buntrock, a community leader who owned a farm services business that included International Harvester farm equipment, tractors and trucks, along with Standard Oil products, hardware and other farming-related needs.
 He led campaigns to build the local gym and fund War Bonds.
 Guided by his father's businesses and by his mother, Lillian (née Hustad), Buntrock showed entrepreneurial traits by raising chickens and growing potatoes.
 At age 14, he drove a truck hauling grain during harvest and at 16 became a salesman for his father's business.

 Education

-Buntrock's was raised a Lutheran and his early education was based on his parents' Christian values, such as tithing, saving, respect and pursuing excellence.
+Buntrock was raised a Lutheran and his early education was based on his parents' Christian values, such as tithing, saving, respect and pursuing excellence.
 He attended the one-room St. John's Lutheran School from grades five through eight.
 The school had 30 students; his high school class would have just eight graduates.
 His education continued at St. Olaf College in Northfield, Minnesota, where he majored in business and history.
-He returned home in his junior year to help with the family business when his father developed heart disease.
+He returned home in his junior year to help with the family business when his father developed cardiovascular disease.
 He served in the Korean War, attending finance school at Fort Benjamin Harrison, before returning to St. Olaf to complete his college studies in 1955.

-Two days after graduation, Buntrock married Elizabeth (Betty) Joanne (“B.J.”)
+Two days after graduation, Buntrock married Elizabeth (Betty) Joanne "B.J."
 Huizenga, also a student at St. Olaf.

 Entry into waste services

 Buntrock set off to Boulder, Colorado, where he briefly became a successful life insurance salesman for the Equitable Life Assurance Society of New York, earning commissions on life-insured home refinancings.
 Upon the death of his father-in-law, Peter, Buntrock returned to Chicago to care for his mother-in-law's interest in Peter's business, Ace Scavenger Service.
 He came on as the manager with no stake in the business.
 Then in early 1957, only four months after his arrival, Lawry Groot, a partner who persuaded Buntrock to join the business, also died of a heart attack, leaving Buntrock in charge.
-According to Timothy Jacobson’s history of the company, “Waste Management, A Corporate American Success Story,” Ace had just 15 collection routes, each with revenues of $4,000 a month, and an interest in a waste incinerator called Incinerator Inc. Buntrock brought home $200 a week.
+According to Timothy Jacobson's history of the company, Waste Management, A Corporate American Success Story, Ace had just 15 collection routes, each with revenues of $4,000 a month, and an interest in a waste incinerator called Incinerator Inc. Buntrock brought home $200 a week.